Richard-Hutcheson/Baseball-Web-App/README.md

 #Create database (RUN THIS BEFORE STARTING THE FLASK APP)

 #MacOS
-* Navigate to the data_cleaning directory in the project.
+1. Navigate to the data_cleaning directory in the project.
-* Ensure that RAN_Mac.sql, csvParser.py, and createDB_Mac.py are in data_cleaning.
+2. Ensure that RAN_Mac.sql, csvParser.py, and createDB_Mac.py are in data_cleaning.
-* Ensure the .csv files are in data_cleaning directory.
+3. Ensure the .csv files are in data_cleaning directory.
-* Run the createDB_Mac.py script ("python createDB_Mac.py").
+4. Run the createDB_Mac.py script ("python createDB_Mac.py").
-* Congrats! database should be created!
+5. Congrats! database created!

 #Windows
-* Navigate to the data_cleaning directory in the project.
+1. Navigate to the data_cleaning directory in the project.
-* Ensure that RAN_Win.sql, csvParser.py, and createDB_Win.py are present in data_cleaning.
+2. Ensure that RAN_Win.sql, csvParser.py, and createDB_Win.py are present in data_cleaning.
-* Ensure the .csv files are in data_cleaning directory.
+3. Ensure the .csv files are in data_cleaning directory.
-* Run the createDB_Win.py script ("python createDB_Win.py")
+4. Run the createDB_Win.py script ("python createDB_Win.py")
-* Congrats! database should be created!
+5. Congrats! database should be created!